Right Side Tail Light & Turn Signals for Early Cars & Trucks

 Most early Chevrolet cars & trucks came from the factory with only the left side tail light.
 Right side tail lights were offered as an accessory for many of these vehicles.
 Many reproduction tail lights and right side tail light arms and/or brackets are now available.
 Safety and common sense dictate that installing a second tail light on our early vehicles is both necessary and wise.

-Another smart option is to install LED lenses or LED tail light assemblies for maximum visibility.
+Another smart option is to install LED conversions, lenses or LED tail light assemblies for maximum visibility.
 When following vintage vehicles on tour, it becomes obvious which cars have the security and safety of LED lighting on their cars.
 While the vintage car directly in front of you may be barely visible due to the use of stock tail and stop lights, the car or truck with LED lights is easily seen 4 to 6 car lengths ahead.
 The addition of an LED third brake light further enhances the safety factor.
-Making a vintage car or truck bright and visible from the rear will resolve one of the biggest safety concerns with our slow moving vehicles – rear end collisions.
+Making a vintage vehicle bright and visible from the rear will resolve one of the biggest safety concerns with our slow moving vehicles – rear end collisions.

 An additional benefit of the right side tail light is that turn signals can be installed.
 Back in the day when hand signals were common, there was much less traffic on the roads and traffic speeds were slower.
 In today’s modern traffic, very few people understand hand signals and even fewer are paying attention to them.
 Again, safety and common sense suggest that turn signals have become a necessity rather than a luxury.
 The cost of these upgrades is minimal compared to the danger, cost & inconvenience of a rear end collision.